-- Car+OnRoad->screen on: If it is enabled, 'shutdown screen' options will not be considered when vehicle is 'car' and mode is 'Onroad'. - Antialias: technology to draw smoother lines in vector maps. - Profiles Onroad/Offroad: If disabled, all options, menus and data fields will be the same for Onroad and Offroad.
+- Reload data when restarting: Load same data which was loaded when closed application last time. - Draw map corners: Show frames of available maps on navigation window. - Draw arrows over the track: To easily know its direction. - Resume navigation at start: Propose same destination which was set when closed application last time. - Car+OnRoad->screen on: If it is enabled, 'shutdown screen' options will not be considered when vehicle is 'car' and mode is 'onroad'. - Profiles Onroad/Offroad: If disabled, all options, menus and data fields will be the same for Onroad and Offroad.